- Terrace level, Carnegie Hall

-Certain responsibilities and possible liabilities accompany this privilege, and understanding them is important for all computer users.
+Certain responsibilities and possible liabilities go with this privilege, and understanding them is important for all computer users.
 This policy strives to balance the user’s ability to benefit from these computing resources and the University’s responsibility to maintain the computing and electronic communications facilities and to assure that its institutional policies are in compliance.

-This policy applies to all users of the University of Lynchburg computing and network resources, whether initiated from a computer and/or network device located on or off campus.
+The Technology Usage Policy applies to all users of the University of Lynchburg computing and network resources, whether initiated from a computer and/or network device located on or off campus.

-IV.
 Guidelines for Responsible Use

 The specific usage guidelines that follow are not intended to be comprehensive, but rather to establish and clarify the intent of this policy.
-Situations not enumerated here will inevitably arise, and they should be interpreted according to the spirit of this policy.
+Situations not enumerated here will arise, and they should be interpreted according to the spirit of this policy.

 - All users must respect the rights of others to remain free from harassment.

-C. Personal Use and Use by Third Parties
+Personal Use and Use by Third Parties

 Incidental personal use is an accepted and appropriate benefit of being associated with the University of Lynchburg.
 Incidental personal use must adhere to all applicable University policies and must not result in any measurable cost to the University.
 Under no circumstances may incidental personal use involve violations of the law, interfere with the fulfillment of an employee’s work responsibilities, or adversely impact or conflict with activities supporting the mission of the University.

-Use of University of Lynchburg’s computing and network resources for commercial purposes not under the auspices of the University is not permitted.
+Use of the University of Lynchburg’s computing and network resources for commercial purposes not under the auspices of the University is not permitted.

-- a University-sponsored event or activity;
+- A University-sponsored event or activity

-D. Plagiarism and Protection of Intellectual Rights
+Plagiarism and Protection of Intellectual Rights

 University of Lynchburg purchases and licenses the use of various computer software for academic and business purposes and does not own the copyright to this software or its related documentation.
 Users must adhere to the licensing agreements of each application and avoid illegal duplication of software and its related documentation.